Information for SURF Faculty Mentors

 Review of Draft

-Students are strongly encouraged to work with their faculty mentor on their proposal, attend a Proposal Writing Workshop run by the URO (dates available on our URO homepage,) and to meet with the Undergraduate Research Office Director, Associate or Assistant Directors at least once prior to submitting a SURF proposal to review a draft.
+Students are strongly encouraged to work with their faculty mentor on their proposal, attend a Proposal Writing Workshop run by the OURSD (dates available on our URO homepage,) and to meet with an Office of Undergraduate Research and Scholar Development representative at least once prior to submitting a SURF proposal to review a draft.

 SURF proposals are read and evaluated by a selection committee of faculty and staff representing all the colleges on campus.
 Four members of the committee will read each proposal, but only one of the readers will have some expertise generally in the field.
 Students should target their propodals to a broader audience so that all readers can understand the research question and the significance of the proposed research.

 Students and their mentors are notified of the selection committee's decisions by email within a month of the SURF proposal deadline.

 Disbursement of Funds:

 If a student is awarded a SURF, the funds are dispersed to students on a bi-weekly pay schedule, minus applicable taxes.
 The faculty mentor and business manager will each need to sign a copy of the student's contract upon acceptance of the fellowship stipend.
 The business managers and mentors will sign off on the students' timecards and process in Workday.
 The stipend is intended for full-time research (37.5 hours per week) at the rate of $11.67 per hour, working 300 hours over the course of the summer, with an estimated total compensation of $3500.
-Students will not be compensated from the URO beyond the $3500 maximum or beyond the established 300 hour maximum.
+Students will not be compensated from the OURSD beyond the $3500 maximum or beyond the established 300 hour maximum.
 If you have any question about this procedure, please contact Jen Weidenhof, Business Administrator and Operations Coordinator of the Undergradutate Research Office: 8-2637.